-Once your visual is complete it is time to practice the whole presentation.
-You can hold up cards in front of a mirror, or if you are using some piece of equipment like a projector, a chalkboard, or a CD recorder you should rehearse the whole thing as you intend to present it.
-Make notes as you go along and once you have finished go back and change the wording or improve the visual accordingly.
+Once your visual is complete, it is time to practice the whole presentation.
+You can hold up cards in front of a mirror, or if you are using some piece of equipment like a projector, a chalkboard, or recorder, you should rehearse the whole thing as you intend to present it.
+Make notes as you go along, and once you have finished, go back and change the wording or improve the visual accordingly.
 Try to make the material flow naturally from one item to the next by using key linking words or the association of ideas.
 Work away at it until you feel you cannot improve it any more.
 Imagine you are a child listening to it and think of the reaction he or she might have.✞

 Remember the story of the proud father who took his ten-year-old to see the Indianapolis 500 race.
 The cars roared around the curve, and the boy tugged on his father's sleeve, "Look, Daddy, there's a monarch butterfly!"
 My advice is to enjoy your time with the children, be enthusiastic, and your kids will probably enjoy it too!✞

 This Sunday school teacher refresher course introduces a lesson on prayer and investigates the relationship between the teacher and the child.
 An opening prayer should follow the motivations questionnaire and then look at basic principles.
 A Bible study follows and a discussion of teaching methods that Jesus used.
 The church school teacher prayer includes the video "Number One."
 Discuss the videos the "Sunday School Teacher Influence" and "Teacher-Child Relationships."✞

 Begin with an open prayer.
 Talk about the lesson preparation and the syllabus analysis and show the available materials and hand them around.
 Hand out sample lessons and view the video "Preparing a Lesson for the Junior Child" Talk about children's choruses and childhood development.
 Observation Test.
 Class Equipment and Technique.
 Ladder Lettering.
 Sunday School Teacher Prayer.
 Video "Understanding the Under Sevens"✞